R. P. Whitworth

-Robert Percy Whitworth (1831 – 31 March 1901) was a journalist, author, and editor active in Australia and New Zealand.
+Robert Percy Whitworth (1831 – 31 March 1901) was a journalist, writer, and editor active in Australia and New Zealand.

-History
+Life

 Whitworth was born in England, the son of John Whitworth and his wife Ann, née Dawson.
-He was born in Manchester, Lancashire in 1832 (baptised in Manchester Cathedral on 15 Jul 1832) - although a contemporary biography says he was born in 1831 and one modern biography suggests this was in Torquay, Devon.
+He was born in Manchester, Lancashire in 1832, and was baptised in Manchester Cathedral on 15 July 1832.
+However, a contemporary biography says he was born in 1831 and one modern biography suggests this was in Torquay, Devon.

 He grew up in England "principally in Lancashire and Cheshire."
 At nineteen he was an apprentice teacher in Manchester but decided instead to translate his interest in literature to life on the stage.

 Australia

 Emigrating to Sydney in 1855, he worked briefly in the city as an actor but by 1857 had resorted to better paid work up north, horse breaking in the Hunter River Valley.
 His literary career commenced on his return to Sydney when he found work as a journalist for The Empire.
 Possibly suffering from the loss of his seven month old daughter in April 1858, he gave this up and two months later was advertising himself in local newspapers as a riding master which by 1860 proclaimed to be "under the patronage of his Excellency the Governor-General."

 He returned to writing by chance, forced to stop riding "owing to a severe fall," which kicked off a long and prolific - not to mention distinctly nomadic - career as a journalist, author and playwright.

 He wrote for various major newspapers in Sydney including a return to The Empire, until the death of his first son in March 1863 appears to have been the catalyst for another upheaval.
 The family moved to Brisbane, Queensland where Robert did not have fixed employment but "between free lancing and acting on the stage, he eked out a precarious Bohemian living."
 His determination to act went so far as to set up the Brisbane Theatre Company, enlisting two aldermen amongst the directors and acting as secretary from its first call for shareholders in September 1863.

 Discovering for the second time that acting could not support him, a commission from F. F. Bailliere took him just a few months later to Melbourne, Victoria.
 He produced his first significant reference work there, the intensely researched and commercially successful 1865 Victorian Gazetteer.
 When The Argus eventually offered him steady work reporting on parliamentary proceedings, he would later settle in Melbourne.
 His varied work there covered journalism for The Age, The Telegraph, Town Talk (which he owned for a while), contributing pieces to various magazines including Sydney Punch, contributing to books such as the 1888 book Victoria and its Metropolis, Past and Present, vol. II: The Colony and its People, and a large volume of work published in his own name.